bmagalhaes/ECO395M-HW2/HW2.md

 </tr>
 </tfoot>
 </table>
-And we can find the variable which is the strongest driver of house prices by assessing how much it improves the out-of-sample RMSE when it is included in the model.
-So we test how much the out-of-sample increases when we exclude a certain variable from our model 1, and get the average RMSE by doing Monte Carlo simulation on different training-test sets(80%-20%) for 100 times.
+In order to assess which variable is the strongest driver of house prices (SO how much it improves the out-of-sample RMSE when it is included in the model), we tested multiple scenarios where we excluded each of the variables from model 1.

+Than, we verified how much the out-of-sample RMSE increases when we exclude each certain variable, and get the average RMSE by doing Monte Carlo simulation on different training-test sets (80%-20%) for 100 times.

-As the table below shows, "landValue" variable seems to be the storngest drive of house prices.
+As we can observe from the table below, "landValue" variable seems to be the strongest drive of house prices.
 This result might be caused because land values are already included in house prices(House price = Land value + Pure house value), so they are strongly related to each other.

 <table class="table table-striped" style="margin-left: auto; margin-right: auto;">
 <thead>